recoveryhub/2021-wanderers/Source/Draft/MJ_TW_009.md

 “Who is Myrina?” again asked Ion the stranger.

 “How short a while have you been in Athens!—Myrina!
 Ask the first street urchin you meet!
-He will say to you: ‘O Arcadian, for sense and wit the hetæræ are among women as is Hellas among countries!
+He will say to you: ‘O Arcadian[^14], for sense and wit the hetæræ[^15] are among women as is Hellas among countries!
 As is Athens to other cities of the Hellenes so is Myrina (and one or two others) among the hetæræ.
 For the rest,’ continues your urchin, ‘she is now the mistress of Glaucon the statesman.’”

 “Is Glaucon wived?”